a51-dev/a51.memorio/.github/README.md

  Add import only at first start of your SPA.
 Became global!.
- You don't need to import any time you need to use memorio */ import 'memorio';
+ You don't need to import any time you need to use memorio */

+import 'memorio';

 // State Management
 state.counter = 0;
+state.active = false;
+state.name = "john";
 state.user = { name: 'John', age: 30 };
+state.hours = [2,3,10,23]

 // Observer Pattern
-observer(
+// Example: if you change the state.counter you get a console.log observer(
   'state.counter',
     (newValue, oldValue) => {